Didactic Program in Dietetics

 Want to be a Registered Dietitian?

-A Didactic Program in Dietetics (DPD) is an undergraduate nutrition or dietetics program that meets the accreditation standards set by the Academy of Nutrition and Dietetics (AND); requirements set by the Commission on Accreditation for Dietetics Education (CADE).
-This course work will ensure that students have the "Knowledge and Skills" required by CADE to compete for a dietetic internship.
+A Didactic Program in Dietetics (DPD) is an undergraduate nutrition or dietetics program that meets the accreditation standards set by the Academy of Nutrition and Dietetics (AND); requirements set by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+This course work will ensure that students have the "Knowledge and Skills" required by ACEND to compete for a dietetic internship.
 Graduates of a dietetic internship program can sit for a (computerized) national certification exam.
 At Cal Poly, the courses required for a B.S. in Nutrition following the Applied Nutrition concentration have been accredited to meet these requirements.

 Didactic Program in Dietetics (DPD) at Cal Poly